mai-amber/Coronavirus-School-Closures-Data-Science/README.md

 3. Can the status of a country’s school system be used in predicting the severity of a COVID-19 outbreak?

 ### Two datasets were merged:
-1. a dataset of school closure information from Kaggle
+1. a dataset of school closure information from Kaggle (included in the Github repository)
-2. a COVID-19 dataset including daily confirmed cases from Our World in Data
+2. a COVID-19 dataset including daily confirmed cases from Our World in Data (direct link)

 ### The project consists of the following:
 1. A Jupyter notebook of the code written
 2. A blog post on Medium, at the following link: https://medium.com/@maimon.amber/coronavirus-and-schools-what-can-we-learn-from-following-the-data-trail-36d684629a31

+### Necessary installations:
+1. Numpy
+2. Pandas
+3. Matplotlib.pyplot
+4. Seaborn
+5. Sklearn